 These queries return an array containing the instantaneous output voltage in volts.
-The output voltage or output current are digitized whenever a measure command is given or whenever an acquire trigger occurs.
+The output voltage or current is digitized whenever a measure command is sent or an acquire trigger occurs.
 The time interval is set by SENSe:SWEep:TINTerval.
 The position of the trigger relative to the beginning of the data buffer is determined by SENSe:SWEep:OFFSet.
 The number of points returned is set by SENSe:SWEep:POINts.